 The rise of the palomino rainbow trout stemmed from obtaining fertilized golden rainbow trout eggs from West Virginia.
 Subsequently, when these golden rainbow trout reached maturity, they were crossed with normally pigmented rainbow trout and the offspring resulted in the development of the palomino rainbow trout.
 Several articles describe the palomino trout as being of the same general color as a golden rainbow trout but the color was less vibrant.
 The initial stockings of palomino rainbow trout in Pennsylvania waters occurred during the 1967 season.
-However, due to their more brilliant coloration, the golden rainbow trout is used almost exclusively for production purposes rather than the lighter palomino rainbow trout.
+However, due to their more brilliant coloration, the golden rainbow trout is used exclusively for production purposes rather than the lighter palomino rainbow trout.

 It is clear from reading that both the golden rainbow trout and the palomino trout are very closely related genetic anomalies.
 It is also clear that first West Virginia and then Pennsylvania developed these strains in an effort to “enhance” their respective fisheries and now, many other states have followed their lead.

 It is not an albino trout...just google “albino fish” and you will see that albino fish have little or no color